MertColakk/MertColakk/README.md

 I became interested in cybersecurity and studied it throughout my time in high school.
 I put off majoring in this field until after graduation, though, after discovering it didn't interest me enough.
 Upon entering university, I considered pursuing a career in the healthcare industry.
 However, after learning more about the field, I concluded that it wasn't the best fit for me.
 I decided to take a lateral move to computer engineering, which allowed me to return to my real passion: computers.

 I decided not to follow the curriculum when I started university because I fell in love with software development.
-My attention was focused on personal projects, and I studied artificial intelligence and cybersecurity.
-But my genuine love of games drew me back in.
-In addition to playing games since the middle of high school, I have tried to comprehend the engineering and mathematics that go into them.
-I therefore made the decision to learn C# and the Unity game engine.
+My attention was focused on personal projects, and I studied software development,game development,artificial intelligence and cybersecurity.
+As enjoyable as game development is, it hindered my sense of being an engineer and led me to return to the field of software development.

-You can explore the games I've created and my work in cybersecurity and artificial intelligence on my GitHub profile.
+You can explore the games I've created and my work in software development, cybersecurity and artificial intelligence on my GitHub profile.
 I am open to any relevant job opportunities and eagerly look forward to collaborating on projects!
 ## 💻 Technical Skills
 - C
 - C++